-• Pitch count will be followed as outlined on Page 38 and 39.
+• Pitch count will be followed as outlined on Page 46 and 47.

 - Only 9 players may be in the batting order

-- The Designated Hitter can be used (See page 36)
+- The Designated Hitter can be used (See page 44)

-- Mercy Rule is in effect (See page 30)
+- Mercy Rule is in effect (See page 38)

-- All games are of seven innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team.
+- \bullet All games are of seven innings to be completed, if time and weather permits.
+However, four and a half (4 1/2) innings constitute a regulation game if the home team has more runs than the visiting team.

 - There is no maximum Runs/Half Inning Rule.

 - Bunts are allowed

 - Stealing is permitted

 - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
 The ball is alive and in play for runners that are on base.

 - Lead offs are permitted

 - Intentional walks will be permitted

 - Runners can advance on passed balls including attempting to score at home plate

+210 Female Rules

-- Pitch count will be followed as outlined on Page 38 and 39 except for the following modifications: - A player may pitch and catch in the same day but not the same game - A pitcher may pitch three consecutive days in a row if they do not exceed the daily pitch limit for their age for rest required on either of the 1st two days.
-Example: A player can pitch 40 on Day 1, 40 on Day 2 and 105 on Day 3.
+Pitch count will be followed as outlined on Page 46 and 47 with the following modifications:

+- A player may pitch and catch in the same day but not the same game - A pitcher may pitch three consecutive days in a row if they do not exceed the daily pitch limit for their age for rest required on either of the 1st two days.
+If a pitcher pitches 3 days in a row, their max number of pitches can only total the max as their age group indicates. - Example: Pitcher A is 11U.
+11U players can pitch a max of 75 pitches over 3 days without rest.
+They are able to throw 25 pitches on Friday, 25 on Saturday and then another 25 on Sunday. - Example: Pitcher B is 15U.
+15U players can pitch a max of 95 pitches over 3 days without rest.
+They are able to show 35 pitches on Friday, 35 on Saturday and then 25 on Sunday.

-- Only 9 players may be in the batting order, with the exception of teams choosing to use the Extra Hitter - The Extra Hitter rule is in affect (See page 36) - The Re-entry rule is in affect (See page 33) - Mercy Rule is in effect (See page 30) - \bullet All games are of seven innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 Runs/Half Inning rule except the final open inning - Bunts are allowed - Stealing is permitted - •When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
+- Only 9 players may be in the batting order, with the exception of teams choosing to use the Extra Hitter - The Extra Hitter rule is in affect (See page 44) - The Re-entry rule is in affect (See page 41) - Mercy Rule is in effect (See page 38) - \bullet All games are of seven innings to be completed, if time and weather permits.
+However, four and a half (4 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 Runs/Half Inning rule except the final open inning.
+Continuation rule is in effect on all out of the park home runs.
+In the event that this occurs, all runs will count. - Bunts are allowed - Stealing is permitted - •When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
 The ball is alive and in play for runners that are on base. - Lead offs are permitted - Intentional walks will be permitted - Runners can advance on passed balls including attempting to score at home plate

-Junior A Rules
+Junior Rules

-• Pitch count will be followed as outlined on Page 38 and 39.
+• Pitch count will be followed as outlined on Page 46 and 47.